beerriot/FlashMagToEPUB/README.md

    again along with the new issue generation (not consuming any additional disk space, but wasting time).

-To import all issues at once, the following `bash` snippet will work:
+To import all issues at once, the following `bash` snippet will work (replace the "1" after Disc1 and disc1 with "2" to import everything on the second disc):

 ```
 for i in /Volumes/American\ Woodworker\ -\ Disc1/disc1/issues/*/*; do